c4pt000/chromiumQR-desktop/README.md

 https://github.com/c4pt000/chromiumQR-desktop/releases

-ot-export as raw html for embedding into html?-> secondary button or right click for download button
+ot-export as raw html for embedding into html?-> secondary button or right click for download button to do: open on mouse hover to do: mac os build to do: win10 build to do: remove right click context to open QR code bubble generator

 * chromiumQR-desktop<p align="center"><img src="https://raw.githubusercontent.com/c4pt000/chromiumQR-desktop/main/chromiumQR-desktop-browser.png" width="800"></p>